 You can absolutely ski in a rain jacket.
 While it’s not the best option for more strenuous or tough conditions, the clothing option does a fine job for light weather or people who don’t have a lot of extra income.

 There are many great models out there, and they can serve as a stand-in if you need them.
 Just make sure they have what it takes to handle the mountain.

-In the following sections, we will break down proper layering and then analyze ski clothing to see if you can wear a regular rain jacket in lieu of more traditional snow wear.
+In this article, we will break down proper layering and then analyze ski clothing to explore if you can wear a regular rain jacket in lieu of more traditional snow wear, and why.